NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 ## Versioning

-We use Seurat V3.1.2 edgeR V3.20.9 under R V3.5.1. on Northwestern High Performance Computing Cluster
+We use Seurat V3.1.2 and edgeR V3.20.9 under R V3.5.1 on Northwestern High Performance Computing Cluster.
+Detail session info can be found [here](resources/sessioninfo.txt).

 ## Authors